canselcik/libremarkable/README.md

     Finished dev [unoptimized + debuginfo] target(s) in 24.85 secs
 ```

-Note that the `--release` argument is important as this enables optimizations and without optimizations you'll be looking at ~70% CPU utilization even when idle.
-With optimizations, `rust-poc` runs really light, 0% CPU utilization when idle and 1-2% at peak.
+The `--release` argument is important as this enables optimizations and without optimizations you'll be looking at ~70% CPU utilization even when idle.
+With optimizations, the framework runs really light, 0% CPU utilization when idle and 1-2% at peak.

 For further documentation see the [Knowledge Base](https://github.com/canselcik/libremarkable/blob/master/KnowledgeBase.md).